ni/measurement-plugin-python/README.md

     - The path of this file is configured by `ui_file_path` in `measurement_info` variable definition in Measurement Python Module(.py file).

 Python communities have different ways of managing a python package and its dependencies.
 It is up to the measurement developer, on how they wanted to maintain the package and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.

-Note: Once we have the template support for Python measurement, the approach to managing the python measurement package(project) will be streamlined and simplified.

 ### Create and Manage Python Measurement Package using poetry